 - Interoperability and connectivity.
 In health wearable technologies, there is a lack of system interoperability and connectivity because the integration of patient data through wearable tech is a relatively new area in health.

 - Data overload.
-There is too much personal data on health conditions that wearable health monitoring devices record.
+There is too much personal data on health conditions that wearable medical devices record.
 It can cause stress to patients and can create a feeling of over-monitoring.
 Also, the medical community can not handle all this data.

-Globally, more than 325 million people have wearable connected devices, and more than 2.5 billion have smartphones.
-The use of wearable devices in clinical trials can provide tremendous benefits, but there are also challenges you need to take into consideration.
+Globally, more than 325 million people have medical wearables, and more than 2.5 billion have smartphones.
+The use of wearable health devices can provide tremendous benefits, but there are also challenges you need to take into consideration.

 Cprime Studios has more than 20 years of experience in building digital transformation.
 Contact us at firstname.lastname@example.org and let us build a perfect solution together!